 - Yes.
 All students who are enrolled in a course using First Day Access are automatically considered part of the program.
 To avoid being billed you must opt out online before the University's add/drop deadline.

 - I dropped the course.
 Do I still need to opt out?

-- Students who drop the course by the University's Add/Drop deadline will automatically be “opted out” and will not be billed.
+- Students who drop the course by the University's add/drop deadline will automatically be issued a refund by the university.

 - I forgot to opt out and missed the deadline.
 Can I get a refund now?

 - Once billing has been completed, the only option for a retroactive refund is with documented withdrawal.

 - Who should I contact if I am having trouble with access to the online content?